 I often use a smoother kale known as lacinato kale.
 Both have worked just fine and both hold their shape beautifully in the soup.

-While delicious on it's own, this Italian winter soup is in my opinion even better when served with a nice crusty bread for dipping into the soup!
+While delicious on it's own, this Italian winter soup is in my opinion even better when served with a nice oregano crostini for dipping into the soup!
 If you cannot find farro then a small tube pasta shape will work too.